 Students aged 16-18 years old, who attend college full time, are not required to pay any course or exam fees.
 Some courses incur specific costs such as books, uniforms, special materials and equipment.
 Learners 19 or over will be required to pay for the cost of the tuition for each year of the course, exam and registrations fees although Learning Loans are available for some courses.
 If you are concerned about the cost of additional materials and equipment then please speak in confidence to one of our Customer Services team who can advise you about our Learner Support Fund.

 Some students may be eligible for financial support to assist with the essential costs of coming to college such as transport, books, equipment and uniforms.
-Please speak in confidence to one of our Customer Services team who will be pleased to provide you with additional information.
+Please speak in confidence to one of our Student Services team who will be pleased to provide you with additional information.

 A full explanation of the application process can be found here

 If you require any assistance or clarification with any aspect of your child attending college then please do not hesitate to contact us